dvajs/dva/docs/guide/source-code-explore.md

     }
 ```

-Obviously, sagas is an array, the elements inside are returned by `app._getSaga`, and `app._getSaga` has a lot to do with the object returned by the createPromiseMiddleware proxy app above.
+Obviously, sagas is an array, the elements inside are returned by `app._getSaga`, and `app._getSaga` has a lot to do with the object returned by the `createPromiseMiddleware` proxy app above.

 #### `createPromiseMiddleware`

-The code for createPromiseMiddleware [here](https://github.com/dvajs/dva/blob/master/packages/dva-core/src/createPromiseMiddleware.js).
+The code for `createPromiseMiddleware` [here](https://github.com/dvajs/dva/blob/master/packages/dva-core/src/createPromiseMiddleware.js).

-If you look familiar, it is certainly not because of the redux-promise source code, :-p.
+If it looks familiar, it is certainly not because of the redux-promise source code, :-p.

 ##### `middleware`